Visualizing Data Types in API Documentation

 Imagine a checkbox labeled “Enable Dark Mode.”
 If it’s checked, your interface dons a sleek, dark theme.
 If not, it stays light and bright.

-String: The Textual Storyteller
+String Data Type: The Textual Storyteller

 Next up is String, the data type that loves to express itself through text.
 From names and addresses to entire paragraphs, Strings are the chatterboxes of the data family.
+In API documentation, strings often represent names, descriptions, and other text-based information.

 Visual Representation: